hanxinhao000/Termux-app-UpgradedVersion/README.md

 # Note: This is only an unstable beta release.
 It is not allowed to be released on any app store.
-It is only for testing and communication
+It is only for testing and learning exchange

 # Unless you have the consent of the original author